Kumlienia hystricula

 Kumlienia hystricula (formerly Ranunculus hystriculus) is a species of flowering plant in the buttercup family known by the common name waterfall false buttercup.

 Description

 Kumlienia hystricula is a small perennial herb growing from fleshy roots and a thick caudex.
 It produces a basal rosette of hairless green leaves which are rounded with several round lobes.
 Each leaf is one to three centimeters wide and is borne on a long petiole.
-From the patch emerge several inflorescences on erect to drooping peduncles up to about 20 centimeters tall.
+From the patch emerge several inflorescences on erect to drooping peduncles up to about 20 cm tall.
 Each flower has 5 or 6 white sepals which look like petals.
 The actual petals are much smaller, shiny yellow-green structures curving around the center of the bloom.
 There are many stamens and pistils in the center.
 The fruits are bristly, lance-shaped bodies a few millimeters long and clustered together.

 Distribution

 Kumlienia hystricula is endemic to the Sierra Nevada in California, where it grows in wet areas in the coniferous forests of the range.